+NOTE: For GPRS Systems, the mbms-mode parameter will be set to “broadcast 24 1”

-8. SIP UPDATE request (from SIP/IP Core A to PoC Server A)
+7. SIP UPDATE request (from SIP/IP Core A to PoC Server A)

 The SIP/IP Core A routes the SIP UPDATE request to PoC Server A.